Shavkat Salomov

-Shavkat Salomov (born 13 November 1985) is an Uzbekistani football striker for FK Surkhan Termez in the Uzbekistan Super League.
+Shavkat Salomov (born 13 November 1985) is an Uzbekistani footballer who plays as a midfielder.

-Career

-Club
+Club career

 In February 2013 Salomov moved to Zhetysu, after playing 6 seasons for Bunyodkor.
 On 9 March 2013 Salomov in his debut match in Kazakhstan Premier League against Kairat, ended with draw 3:3, scored his first goal for club.
 In February 2014, he signed a contract with Shakhter Karagandy, another Kazakh club.

 On 8 January 2018, Salomov signed for FK Buxoro.

-International
+International career

 Salomov made two appearances for the national team in the 2010 FIFA World Cup qualifying rounds.